-His mother wanting only the best for him, brought her son to a Cambodian Buddhist Temple in Calgary.
+His mother wanted only the best for him, brought her son to a Cambodian Buddhist Temple in Calgary.
 In order to protect him from negative and bad energy, she had asked the monks to do a ceremony for him.
-Being a teenager at the time, Master Dan was not wanting to participate but in respect to his parents he did.
+Being a teenager at the time, Master Dan was not wanting to participate but with respect to his parents he did.

 Deciding to become a monk at the age of 19 to show respect to his parent for their understanding and support, they had traveled to a temple in Santa Anna, California.
-As a apprentice to his late Grand Master, Loc Ta Peiu it was at this temple where he found his mental, emotional, spiritual and physical balance.
+As an apprentice to his late Grand Master, Loc Ta Peiu it was at this temple where he found his mental, emotional, spiritual, and physical balance.

-Throughout the years of practicing he had learned Kun Khmer, Bokator, Tae Kwon Do, Hapki Do, Kum Do, Kempo, Judo, Aikido and Wing Chung.
-Master Dan found that martial arts is more then external, it is also very internal.
+Throughout the years of practicing he had learned Kun Khmer, Bokator, Tae Kwon Do, Hapki Do, Kum Do, Kempo, Judo, Aikido, and Wing Chung.
+Master Dan found that martial arts are more than external, it is also very internal.
 With his findings, he has been teaching martial arts to students since 2004.

-Outside of his martial arts teachings he is an entrepreneur, investor, venture capitalist and founder of www.M8TRIX5.com
+Outside of his martial arts teachings, he is a real estate/business entrepreneur and financier and founder of www.M8TRIX5.com

-Master Dan has over 30 years of Martial Arts, Buddha Yoga and Meditation experience along with 18 years of consulting.
-He has consulted with many at risk youth, trouble kids/teens, distress families and has resolved many issues such as stress, health, anger, relationships, parenting, communication and career development.
+Master Dan has over 35 years of Martial Arts, Healing Yoga, and Meditation experience along with over 20 years of consulting.
+He has consulted with at-risk youth, trouble kids/teens, distress families and has resolved many issues such as stress, health, anger, relationships, parenting, communication, and career development.